What are you looking for?

 Indigenous Languages in Mozambique

-Mozambique is a multi-ethnic nation, with each group having its own language or dialect.
+The languages of Mozambique are regional.
 These languages are widely spoken in rural and remote areas, where communities maintain strong ties to their cultural roots.
 Some of the major indigenous languages include:

 • Makhuwa: Spoken by the Makhuwa people, who live in the northern regions of Mozambique.